ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 29 - Meditations - Marcus Aurelius

-A series of personal writings by Marcus Aurelius, Roman Emperor from 161 to 180 AD, recording his private notes to himself and ideas on Stoic philosophy.
+The personal writings by the Roman Emperor Marcus Aurelius recording his private notes to himself and ideas on Stoic philosophy.

 ### 30 - Mahābhārata

-One of the two major Sanskrit epics of ancient India.
-Among the principal works and stories in the Mahābhārata is the Bhagavad Gita,
+One of the two major Sanskrit epics of ancient India - within it is the Bhagavad Gita.

 ### 31 - Buddhist Meditation - Kamalashila